ethereum/ethereum-org-website/public/content/developers/docs/design-and-ux/dex-design-best-practice/index.md

 Most users will leave default slippage anyway.

-“Price impact” is often shown in brackets next to the usd equivalent in the “to” field.
+“Price impact” is often shown in brackets next to the fiat equivalent in the “to” field.
 This is a great ux detail to add, but if it is shown here, does it really need to be shown again below?
 And then again on a preview screen?

 Many users (especially those swapping small amounts) will not care about these details; they will simply enter a number and hit swap.